 The bigger living things on earth, including people, host myriads of tiny to invisibly small species that help matters along in a multitude of ways.
 Sometimes these internal or surface squatters acquire the wrong company that introduce detrimental effects or kill the host.

 This terminal life event causes mass emigration or catastrophe among the secondary communities.
 Think of yourself as not only a private individual, but also as an office block or flats without rent control.

 But don’t worry, all the dead leftovers become food to somebody or something hungry out there… or in there.
-This is the natural source of the intuitive notion that humanity has a purpose in life (Coates Palgrave, 2002; Wikiwand).
+This is the natural source of the intuitive notion that humanity has a bigger purpose in life (Coates Palgrave, 2002; Wikiwand).